willpublicmedia/expressionengine-submit-sitemap/README.md

-# ExpressionEngine Submit Sitemap Addon
+# ExpressionEngine Submit Sitemap Extension

-An ExpressionEngine addon that pings search engines with an updated sitemap when new content is published.
+An ExpressionEngine extension that pings search engines with an updated sitemap when new content is published.

 ## Dependencies